-The UKBA issue two types of student visa:
+The UK Visas & Immigration office issue two types of student visa:

-The Student Visitor Visa is a six-month visa which will allow you to enter the UK for the purposes of study only.
+The Short-Term Study Visa is a six-month visa which will allow you to enter the UK for the purposes of study only.
 You will not be able to work or take on internships in the UK under this visa.
-This is the visa students on the Master in European Business, MSc in Marketing & Creativity and Master in Energy Management should apply for.
+This is the visa students on the Master in European Business, MSc in Marketing & Creativity and MSc in Energy Management and Master in Agribusiness Management should apply for.

 The Tier 4 visa is a fully sponsored visa which is valid for the duration of your studies in the UK.
-This visa is only given to students on the Master in Management programme.
+This visa is only given to students on the Bachelor in Management (BSc) and Master in Management programmes.
 Please note that the Tier 4 visa is not transferable.
 If you obtained a Tier 4 visa from another institution, you will not be able to use it to study at ESCP Europe.

 Please note that you must take personal responsibility for managing your own unique situation.

 Whilst the ultimate responsibility for study visas remains with the student, we are always happy to help with any questions or issues you might have.
 For immediate practical advice, please consult your copy of the ESCP Europe Guide to London (handed out at registration).
 If you have lost this booklet, you may obtain a replacement at the Programme Office or download an electronic version here.

 If you are still in need of advice, please visit the Programme Office at the London campus (open Monday to Friday).

 The amount that Tier 4 Visa students in the UK will have to show in their account as maintenance will increase as of November 2015 from £9,180 to £11,385 (total maintenance for 9 months or more).
 This amount needs to visible in accounts for at least 28 days.
 More information can be found via http://www.ukcisa.org.uk/International-Students/Immigration-/Making-a-Tier-4-General-application-in-the-UK/Requirements-and-evidence/Your-finances/.